 (iii) When the member needs related services (for example a Caesarean section and a tubal ligation) to be performed at the same time, not all related services are available within the network, and the member’s primary care provider or another provider determines that receiving the services separately would subject the member to unnecessary risk.

-(D) Members who disenroll from a Medicare Advantage plan shall also be disenrolled from the corresponding CCO.
+(C) Medicare and Medicaid fully dual eligible members may change plans or disenroll to fee-for-service at any time subject to the provisions set forth in OAR 410-1413805(13)(c) based on enrolment options in the member’s service area and to ensure continuity of care during a transition.

-(E)Other reasons including, but not limited to, poor quality of care, lack of access to services covered under the contract, or lack of access to participating providers who are experienced in dealing with the specific member’s health care needs.
+(D) Other reasons including, but not limited to, poor quality of care, lack of access to services covered under the contract, or lack of access to participating providers who are experienced in dealing with the specific member’s health care needs.
 Examples of sufficient cause include but are not limited to:

 (i) The member is a American Indian or Alaskan Native with proof of Indian Heritage who wishes to obtain primary care services from their Indian Health Service facility, tribal health clinic/program, or urban clinic and the Fee-For-Service (FFS) delivery system;